 - The amount recorded will not reset to zero at the end of the billing period.

 Metered-based components are recorded against a subscription throughout the recurring billing period.
 We refer to this as recording usage.
-Chargify calculates the total usage at the end of the recurring period and applies the appropriate charges.
+Advanced Billing calculates the total usage at the end of the recurring period and applies the appropriate charges.
 At the beginning of the next billing period, the metered-based usage resets to zero.

 - Let’s say your subscriber signs up on the 1st of January

 - On January 10th, you record 10 metered components worth of usage